MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >
 > - (Cluster and Workload) **Optimize workload scaling costs.** Consider alternative vertical and horizontal scaling configurations to reduce scaling costs while still meeting all workload requirements.
 Use autoscalers to scale in when workloads are less active.
 >
 > - (Cluster and Workload) **Collect and analyze cost data.** The foundation of enabling cost optimization is the spread of a cost saving cluster.
-A [financial operations approach (FinOps)](https://www.finops.org/introduction/what-is-finops/) is often used to help organizations reduce cloud costs.
-It's a practice involving collaboration between finance, operations, and engineering teams to drive alignment on cost saving goals and bring transparency to cloud costs.
+Develop a cost-efficiency mindset involving collaboration between finance, operations, and engineering teams to drive alignment on cost saving goals and bring transparency to cloud costs.

 ### Recommendations